 2013-2024: International Ocean Discovery Program (IODP)

-Since in October 2013, the IODP partners have continued their collaboration via the International Ocean Discovery Program (IODP).
-Read more about the science, operations, and structure of the current IODP throughout iodp.org.
+The IODP partners continued their collaboration via the International Ocean Discovery Program (IODP) between October 2013 and September 2024.
+Read more about the science, operations, and structure of IODP throughout iodp.org.